 The discussion that arose completely reoriented the project.
 As audience members reflected their experience back to our ensemble, I began to realize that the questions I had asked through the production were not, in fact, my research questions.
 My own unease around reproducing these archival images had taken over the entire piece.
 As a result, I had minimized my own (at the time undetermined) perspective, all while pushing responsibility for deciding how to engage these difficult materials onto the audience.
 Fortunately, our audience pushed back!

 As we talked, several people noted that the most effective moments of the piece were the movement sequences–sequences that emerged out of my own disability experience and the sensations I felt when viewing these photographs.
-What I perceived in these images–an what audience members perceived during these movement sequences–was agency on the part of the people in the photographs; the way they seem to direct the camera, posing in ways that cite, play on, and subvert cultural images of disability through self-referential tableaux.
+What I perceived in these images (and what audience members perceived during these movement sequences) was agency on the part of the people in the photographs; the way they seem to direct the camera, posing in ways that cite, play on, and subvert cultural images of disability through self-referential tableaux.

-These ideas–inspired by our audience–have become central to both the revised performance and my revised book chapter.
-I am currently reworking both to center the subaltern knowledges present in these photographs, arguing that attention to embodiment allows us to perceive the way people held in state hospitals metaphorically speak through the archive.
+These ideas–inspired by our audience–have become central to our thinking.
+I am currently thinking about how we might center the subaltern knowledges present in these photographs, arguing that attention to embodiment allows us to perceive the way people held in state hospitals metaphorically speak through the archive through embodied performance.
 In addition to documenting kinships amongst historical disability communities, I am also interested in the way these photographs can be understood to document kinships amongst transhistorical disability communities.
 How might our understanding of our present struggles against disability incarceration change if we have access to the embodied acts of resistance recorded in Ward 81?
 What affective and embodied responses do these photographs elicit from contemporary disabled people, and how might those bodily responses serve as resources for future anti-oppression work?